azl397985856/frontend-test/README.md

 Moreover, you should encourage yourself to write the code in a way that makes it possible to test those units in isolation, without needing to bring in other units.

+Code that is perfect for unit-testing is code that has no I/O or UI dependencies. if you do(actually you did), try mock.
+More advance, try to limit the side effect(here is IO and UI) into a small area, functional programming is good at it.

 ### integration test

 ### e2e test